Collection: Apple Trees

 Which apple tree?

 The eventual size of an apple tree depends on its rootstock, so this is an important thing to consider.
-Trees on MM106 (semi-dwarfing) rootstock will grow to around 4 x 4m, so are best for medium to large gardens.
-An M26 rootstock means your tree will reach a compact 3 x 3.5m, making it ideal for smaller spaces.
-M9 rootstocks reach a height of 2.5m and M27 a patio pot friendly 1.5 x 1.5m.
+Trees on MM106 (semi-dwarfing) rootstocks will grow to around 4x4m, so are best for medium to large gardens.
+An M26 rootstock means your tree will reach a compact 3x3.5m, making it ideal for smaller spaces.
+M9 rootstocks reach a height of 2.5m and M27 rootstocks produce patio-pot-friendly trees at around 1.5x1.5m.

 Apple trees do best in a sunny sheltered spot, but will tolerate partial shade.
 Plant yours in an accessible place for picking, and water it regularly until it gets established.
-Trees that are not self fertile need another apple tree from the right pollination group to help them produce fruit.
-If you live in a populated area it’s very unlikely you’ll have any problems.
-However if you are in an isolated area, go for a self fertile variety like Scrumptious - and if you have the space, two apple trees grown close together (of different varieties) will crop more heavily.
+Trees that are not self-fertile need another apple tree from the right pollination group to help them produce fruit.
+If you live in a populated area, it’s very unlikely you’ll have any problems.
+However, if you are in an isolated area, go for a self-fertile variety.

 Using your apples